Big Data Challenges and Opportunities: Harnessing Big Data

 Why Is Data so Often an Under-Utilized Asset?

 We all understand the value of data, in a theoretical way at least.
 So why don’t we exploit it to the full?
-One of the most common challenges of big data is the quality of the data.
+One of the most common problems of big data is the quality of the data.
 If an organization’s data is variable, inconsistent or incomplete, the insight it could yield becomes suspect, and the organization might not want to risk acting on it.